How

 refund or call the police.
 Beijing "Jing

-A" plates on CJ750 are highly available at
+A" and legal plates on CJ750 are highly available at

 all the local sidecar shops.
-Insurance is less
+Insurance is 400RMB

-you ride such a vehical you no only put yourself
+such a vehicle you no only put yourself in a liability

 There